tommac08/docsv2/sources/api.md

 > **Note**
 >
-> You must be on the Startup or Custom plan to use our API
+> You must be on one of our Paid Plans to use the API

 ## Overview and Purpose